Self-reconfiguring modular robot: Some current systems

 The Distributed Flight Array is a modular robot consisting of hexagonal-shaped single-rotor units that can take on just about any shape or form.
 Although each unit is capable of generating enough thrust to lift itself off the ground, on its own it is incapable of flight much like a helicopter cannot fly without its tail rotor.
-However, when joined together, these units evolve into a sophisticated multi-rotor system capable of coordinated flight and much more.
+However, when joined, these units evolve into a sophisticated multi-rotor system capable of coordinated flight and much more.
 More information can be found at DFA.